Thanks you for saying yes.

-Ok, maybe you didn’t say it in capital letters, but I thank you all the same.
+Maybe none of you said it in capital letters, but I thank you all the same.
 None of you had to say yes, but you did, and I’m really thankful for that.

 I don’t take a single bit of it for granted, and that’s why I wanted to take some time to express my gratitude to all the women in my life who have previously said yes to me; in particular, to those of you who I’ve been honored to call my girlfriends or my wife.

-And that’s why I’m writing mine, because I wanted my letter to you to be different.
-I don’t feel like I’m better off without any of you, I feel like I’m better off having had each of you in my life.
+And that’s why I’m writing my own letter to you, because I wanted my letter to you to be different.
+I wanted my letter to be positive, because I don’t feel like I’m better off without any of you, I feel like I’m better off having had each of you in my life.

 So again, I thank you.